-Name of GA: Supervisor's Name: Academic Year/Term: GA Department: 1.
-Briefly describe the primary assignment this semester. nents and responsibilities the graduate assistant has carried out 2. accomplishment or ability demonstra 4=exceptionally high level; a sup 3=high level; good; consistent w 2=moderate level; adequate; met t some but not all expectations a)Degree to which of met by the graduate assis b)Ability to assume c)Development of p d)Ability to work ef e)Reliability and ma f)Ability to balance assistantship responsibil e active responsibility within the office or department. bractitioner skills and competencies. ffectively with people. aintenance of appointments and commitments. e time and energy demands of graduate coursework and
+Name of GA: Supervisor's Name: Academic Year/Term: GA Department: 1. .
+Briefly describe the primary assignments and responsibilities the graduate assistant has carried out this semester.
+2. Rate the graduate assistant you supervise on the cr accomplishment or ability demonstrated in the assi 4=exceptionally high level; a superior perform 3=high level; good; consistent with expectatio 2=moderate level; adequate; met some but not 1=low level; definite improvement needed; die istantship this semester. nance; exceeded expectations ons t all expectations met by the graduate assistant. b)Ability to assume active response. c)Development of practitioner ski d)Ability to work effectively with e)Reliability and maintenance of a a people. appointments and commitments. rgy demands of graduate coursework and